MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 [![](resource-dictionaries-images/screenshots-sml.png "Consuming ResourceDictionary Resources")](resource-dictionaries-images/screenshots.png "Consuming ResourceDictionary Resources")

 > [!NOTE]
-> **Note**: Resources that are specific to a single page shouldn't be included in an application level resource dictionary, as such resources will then be parsed at application startup instead of when required by a page.
+> Resources that are specific to a single page shouldn't be included in an application level resource dictionary, as such resources will then be parsed at application startup instead of when required by a page.
 For more information, see [Reduce the Application Resource Dictionary Size](~/xamarin-forms/deploy-test/performance.md).

 ## Overriding Resources